 In our IPO, we issued Series A Warrants and Series B Warrants to purchase a total of 4,899,210 shares of Common Stock.
-In March, 2015, certain holders of our Series B Warrants have cash exercised their Series B Warrant for an aggregate of 589,510 shares of Common Stock and were correspondingly issued Series C Warrants to purchase up to a maximum of 589,510 shares of our Common Stock.
-In the event that the market price of our Common Stock is below \$6.50 at any time between four and fifteen months after the issuance of the Series B Warrants, the Series B Warrants will become exercisable on a cashless basis for a number of shares of Common Stock that increases as the market price of our Common Stock decreases.
+In connection with the Private Transaction, certain holders of our Series B Warrants cash exercised Series B Warrants for an aggregate of 589,510 shares of Common Stock and were correspondingly issued Series C Warrants to purchase up to 589,510 shares of our Common Stock.
+In addition, as of May 1, 2015, we had certain holders of our Series B Warrants cashless exercise 213,575 Series B Warrants for an aggregate of 84,281 shares of our Common Stock.
+In addition to the foregoing exercises, we had certain holders of our 2010/2012 Warrants cashless exercise 43,720 2010/2012 Warrants for an aggregate of 13,407 shares of our Common Stock, certain holders of our Series B Warrants cash exercise their Series B Warrants for an aggregate of 29,097 shares of our Common Stock, certain holders of our Series A Warrants cash exercise their Series A Warrants for an aggregate of 24,000 shares of our Common Stock and certain option holders cash exercise their options for an aggregate of 2,083 shares of our Common Stock.
+In the event that the market price of our Common Stock is below \$6.50 at any time between four and fifteen months after the issuance of the Series B Warrants, the remaining outstanding Series B Warrants will become exercisable on a cashless basis for a number of shares of Common Stock that increases as the market price of our Common Stock decreases.
 This may result in a number of shares issued, pursuant to the cashless exercise of Series B Warrants, significantly in excess of the original 2,449,605 shares originally exercisable under all Series B Warrants originally issued in our IPO.
-As of June 30, 2015, we had 1,614, 200 Series B Warrants outstanding.
-If the price of our Common Stock were to fall to \$1.00 per share, the minimum share price necessary for continued listing on the NASDAQ Capital Market, at any time more than four months, and less than fifteen months, after the IPO, the number of shares for which the Series B Warrants outstanding as of June 30, 2015 may be cashless exercised for would exceed 13 million shares.
+If the price of our Common Stock were to fall to \$1.00 per share, the minimum share price necessary for continued listing on the NASDAQ Capital Market, at any time more than four months, and less than fifteen months, after the IPO, the number of shares for which the Series B Warrants outstanding as of March 31, 2015 may be cashless exercised for would exceed 14 million shares.
 This would result in majority ownership of our Common Stock by Series B Warrant holders, if all the Series B Warrant holders exercised their warrants at that time.
-Under certain other circumstances, exercises of the Series A Warrants, Series B Warrants and Series C Warrants may be on a cashless basis, resulting in dilutive issuance of common shares of the company without cash proceeds to the company
+Under certain other circumstances, exercises of the Series A Warrants, Series B Warrants and Series C Warrants may be on a cashless basis, resulting in dilutive issuances of shares of our Common Stock without cash proceeds to us.

-As of June 30, 2015, options to purchase 1,727,471 shares of our common stock were issued and outstanding with a weighted average exercise price of \$5.05 per share.
+As of March 31, 2015, options to purchase 1,458,964 shares of our Common Stock were issued and outstanding with a weighted average exercise price of \$5.09 per share.
+As of March 31, 2015, options to purchase 735,384 of such shares are exercisable.

-The sale or even the possibility of sale of the shares of common stock described above could substantially reduce the market price for our common stock or our ability to obtain future financing.
+The sale or even the possibility of sale of the shares of Common Stock described above could substantially reduce the market price for our Common Stock or our ability to obtain future financing.

-As our warrant holders exercise their warrants into shares of our common stock, our stockholders will be diluted, and certain features of the Series B Warrants may substantially accelerate the issuance of dilutive shares.
+As our warrant holders exercise their warrants into shares of our Common Stock, our stockholders will be diluted, and certain features of the Series B Warrants may substantially accelerate the issuance of dilutive shares.